Written by Sam and Kels Adventures.

 Fortunately for us, this was a welcome moment for photos as the sun reflected off the white limestone and blue water, making them shine brilliantly.
 Unfortunately, we did not bring any protective eyewear, like a hat or sunglasses.

-Because sunlight reflects on the white, it is incredibly bright and hurts our eyes by the time we make it down the path.
+Because sunlight reflects off the white, it becomes incredibly bright by the time we reach the bottom of the path, and it hurts our eyes.
 We highly recommend you bring a hat or sunglasses on your trip!

 Walking down the travertines barefoot was a process.
-It is slippery since there is water in many sections, and it hurts the soles of your feet because the path is rough.
+It is slippery in many sections due to water, and the rough path can hurt your soles.

 Don’t be surprised when you have to take it slow because of the pain, but definitely don’t shy away from making the walk, as it is one of the highlights of the entire visit.